Community Support for the Prison Education Program

 Partakers “Education Behind Bars” Program

 Partakers enlists local religious organizations to support individual prisoners who hope to qualify for the Boston University Prison Education Program.
-Partakers volunteers provide support through visits and encouraging letterss.
+Partakers volunteers provide support through tutoring, provision of access to research literature and general encouragement.
 BU students express deep appreciation for their Partakers sponsors, without whom they might not have made progress toward a college degree.
+Partakers tutors additional provided support to prospective students in preparation for the qualifying entrance examination.

 Department of Correction Program, Educational & Treatment Staff